 The Studies menu, located above the Study Details, provides additional options for working with the study data, depending on the user's Permissions for the study.

-- Show in map (include undeployed): View all locations on the Tracking Data Map, including locations not associated with animals.
+- Show in map (include undeployed): View locations on the Tracking Data Map, including locations not associated with animals.

 - Download data: Download sensor data from the study.